Introduction

 If you enjoy working out, then there are some sports that can inspire you to lift more and better.
-For example, I love watching this not-so-robust chap who has an impressive list of records at the Olympics weightlifting competition who has represented Greece in competition: Pyrros Dimas.
+For example, I love watching this not-so-robust chap who has an impressive list of records at the Olympics weightlifting competition and who has represented Greece in the competition: Pyrros Dimas.

 And trust me… to get to that level… you have to make friends with the barbell weights with the kind of fierce competition that only the Olympics can bring together.